 Represent changes in energy storage and energy transfer using Energy Bar Charts (This can be done in Unit 1 or gradually developed over Units 1-5 and introduced in Unit 6).

+Represent change over time in a system by representing a succession of states, each with its own bar chart documenting change in energy storage

 3. Use variable force of spring lab activity to demonstrate energy storage